Polonca Lovšin

 Research sketches

-Spotlighting women foresters, hunters, and forest owners in Slovenia, The Forest in Women’s Hands examines our relationship to forests through the question of gender.
-In doing so, it relies on research by the Slovenian Forestry Institute which shows that, in contrast to their male counterparts, female forest owners are more likely to prioritize the ecological and social functions of their forest land over commercial interests.
+Spotlighting women foresters, hunters, and forest owners in Slovenia, The Forest in Women’s Hands series of collages and the What Women Foresters Told Me zine examine our relationship to forests through the question of gender.
+In doing so, both rely on research by the Slovenian Forestry Institute, Fem4Forest: Forests in Women’s Hands (2020–22), which shows that, in contrast to their male counterparts, female forest owners are more likely to prioritize the ecological and social functions of their forest land over commercial interests.
+Both works are based on interviews with women foresters, hunters, and forest owners in Slovenia: Katarina Flajšman, Marija Jakopin, Janja Lukanc, Lucija Odar, and Veronika Valentar.

 “Mushrooms at the End of the World”